megacamelus/camel-jbang-plugin-explain/README.md

 ## Generate a training dataset

-You can generate LLM training datasets from the catalog information
+You can generate LLM training datasets from the catalog information.

 Generate training data using the component information:
 ```shell